What is The Corps Network?download

 - Effectively perceive, understand and follow direction by others so that you will be able to successfully execute appropriate and perhaps unfamiliar techniques to manage hazards.
 These directions may be given before the hazard is encountered or may need to be given during exposure to the hazard.

-- Perceive and comprehend significant and apparent hazards, including those hazards previously identified by others.
+- Perceive and comprehend hazards, including those hazards previously identified by others.

 - Respond appropriately to stress or crises.